The Ultimate Guide to Iceland's South Coast

 At the heart of the Selfoss Center is the Old Dairy Food Hall, located in a beautiful and historic dairy factory.
 It features diverse restaurants and bars, making it the perfect spot for a casual, quick, and tasty meal.

 If you want a sit-down restaurant experience in Selfoss, there are also multiple options in New Old Town.
 One of the best restaurants on the South Coast is Mar Seafood, where you can enjoy fresh local fish in an ocean-inspired setting.
-They specialize in delicious fish pans, with generous portions perfect for sharing.

 Take the chance to browse the charming shops in the area and enjoy the lively atmosphere.
-The town center is a great addition to any self-drive tours of the South Coast or Golden Circle area.
+The town center is a great addition to any self-drive tour of the South Coast or Golden Circle area.
 You can also find great accommodations in Selfoss to serve as a base while you explore the area’s top sights!

 Vestmannaeyjar (Westman Islands)

 Vestmannaeyjar, or the Westman Islands, is an archipelago found off the South Coast of Iceland.
-The name alludes to the area's first settlers, Irish monks, or "Men from the West."
+The name alludes to the area’s first settlers, Irish monks, or “Men from the West.”
+There are plenty of things to do in the Westman Islands once you arrive.

 Vestmannaeyjar comprises 15 islands, as well as around 30 sea stacks and skerries.
 They are thought to have formed 10,000-12,000 years ago, making them quite young in geological terms.